sectra-medical/dpat_imageanalysisapi_sdk/README.md

 # Sectra Digital Pathology (DPAT) ImageAnalysis (IA) API - Software Development Kit (SDK)

 ## About
-This is a work in progress repository providing examples on how to integrate with the Sectra IA-API.
+This repository provides examples on integrating with the Sectra IA-API using python code.

-Currently only a basic application exist that returns (random) results given user input.

-See the `examples` folder for more info.
-A roadmap is available under [milestones](https://github.com/sectra-medical/dpat_imageanalysisapi_sdk/milestones)

-## Plan for Sectra-led contributions

-### 2024, January

-- Invite collaborators to vet/discuss the basic example

-### 2024, June

-- Finalize image notification python examples (M1 milestone)

-### 2024, August

-- Make project fully public (remove invite-only)

-### 2024, December

-- Finalize extended "best practices" example (M2 milestone)
+The `examples` folder provides two examples that are suitable to get started.
+Coding style is intentionally minimalistic, aiming for quick and easy reading, as we expect downstream users to apply their own style and preferences.

+## Contributing

+We are open to accept contributions.
+This could be:

+- typed clients (e.g. implementing the API specification as dataclasses)
+- further examples (likely to be placed below a `contrib/` folder)

+## Planned extensions

+We plan on adding example code for integrating with IDS7 worklists by sending HL7v2 messages.

 ## Changelog

+### 2024-11-20

+- Add background image processing example ( `examples/python/ia_wholeslide` )
+- Make the repository public

 ### 2024-06-13